vmagelo/msdocs-django-three-azure-services/README.md

 | Database | Local PostgreSQL instance | Azure PostgreSQL service |
 | Storage | Azure Blob Storage* | Azure Blob Storage |

-\*Note that locally, Azure Blob Storage is used.
-Substitute this with local storage solution?
+\*Note that locally, Azure Blob Storage is used as well.

+## Todo

+* Add csrf_token, c.f. [here](https://simpleisbetterthancomplex.com/tutorial/2016/08/01/how-to-upload-files-with-django.html)

+* Use a local storage solution when running locally?

+* Change auth from app service principal to Azure AD account?
+Depends.
+With a local storage solution, no local dependency on Azure so no credentials needed.
+(Though would need more coding to catch that we are in dev environment and then use an appropriate local storage.)
+With no local storage solution (continue to use Azure), then we should use AD user that has access to storage.

+* When deployed, managed identity would be used.
+Verify this.

 ![Example review list with images](/static/images/Example-reviews.png)
 ## Requirements